 You’ll Be Stuck in a Chair

 This might not sound like such a bad thing, but it’s unhealthy to remain sedentary for long periods of time.
 Given the long hours that software developers work, they often find themselves sitting a lot with little chance for exercise.
+Staring constantly on the screen can hurt your eyesight.
+Back pains and problems are very common among software engineers.

 There are ways around this, of course.
 You could use a standing desk.
 You could schedule exercise breaks.
 But some people are more apt to stay sedentary if presented the opportunity, so it’s worth considering.